Trust-Worthy/Trust-Worthy/README.md

 ## 🎥 **Outside of Tech**
 I love **cinematography, filmmaking, and capturing artists in their flow state.** Creativity, in any form, is a way to express our most authentic selves.

-## 🙏 **Gratitude**
-None of my accomplishments are mine alone.
-I’m grateful to God and the incredible people who have shaped my journey.
-If you’re reading this, take a moment to appreciate those who’ve helped you along yours.

 💡 **Let’s build something meaningful together.**